eggolib/eggolib.github.io/docs/types/entity_action_types/replace_inventory.md

     This example will remove the items from the entity's off and main hands.

+=== "Example #3"

+    ``` json
+    "entity_action": {
+        "type": "eggolib:replace_inventory",
+        "slot": "weapon.mainhand",
+        "stack": {
+            "item": "minecraft:wooden_sword",
+            "tag": "{Enchantments: [{id: \"minecraft:mending\", lvl: 1s}]}"
+        },
+        "merge_nbt": true
+    }
+    ```

+    This example will replace the item from the entity's mainhand slot with a Wooden Sword enchanted with the Mending enchantment.
+If the previous item from the entity's mainhand slot had NBTs, those NBTs will be merged to the NBTs of the item used as a replacement.

 [Inventory (Power Type)]: ../power_types/inventory.md
 [Origins/Apoli's Inventory (Power Type)]: https://origins.readthedocs.io/en/latest/types/power_types/inventory/